mandelbro/devcontext_local/README.md

 }
 ```

-Replace `your-turso-database-url` and `your-turso-auth-token` with the values obtained in Step 1.
+Replace `your-turso-database-url` and `your-turso-auth-token` with the values obtained in Option B setup.

 ## Running Tests